chaoss/wg-value/focus-areas/living-wage/organizational-project-skill-demand.md

-# Downstream Organizational Impact of a Project Software
+# Organizational Project Skill Demand

-**Question:** Which organizations are using this project?
+**Question:** How many organizations are using this project and could hire me if I become proficient?

 ## 1. Description
 Organizations engage with open source projects through use and dependencies.
-This metric is aimed at determining downstream impact of an open source project.
-This metric looks at organizations that deploy a project as part of an IT infrastructure, other open source projects with declared dependencies, and reference to the project through social media, conference mentions, blog posts, and similar activities.
+This metric is aimed at determining downstream demand of skills related to an open source project.
+This metric looks at organizations that deploy a project as part of an IT infrastructure, other open source projects with declared dependencies, and references to the project through social media, conference mentions, blog posts, and similar activities.

 ## 2. Objectives
 As a developer, I'd like to invest my skills and time in a project that has a